 Apart from being a very interesting house, both for its architectural interest (see the wonderful Art Deco bathroom!) and the family history of those who lived there, this also contains a very decent collection of art.
 Outside is a wonderful terraced garden and extensive grounds.
 It is our family's favourite house to visit in the area.

 A medieval moated manor house important in the time of the persecution of Catholics.
 There are three priest holes.
 Lovely walks.
-A good secondhand bookshop which also sells antique prints and the usual NT high standards in the tea room.
+A good secondhand bookshop which also sells antique prints and the usual NT high standards in the tea room which also does lunch.
 Just a mile up the road there is another very interesting house - Packwood House.

 The following houses are not National Trust Houses:

-The home of William Morris.
+About 50 minutes drive -The home of William Morris.
 This is near Lechlade.
-A member of the HHA
+A member of the HHA About

-The home of George Washington's ancestors houses the largest UK collection of Washington memorabilia.
+Also little further away - The home of George Washington's ancestors houses the largest UK collection of Washington memorabilia.
 This is a 300 year old manor house with lots of activities for children as well to make it more interesting for them.
+Less than 50 minutes drive away.

 PLUS Batsford Arboretum